Drop the World

-"Drop the World" is a song by American rapper Lil Wayne, featuring fellow American rapper Eminem.
-It was the third single released from Lil Wayne's seventh studio album, Rebirth (2010).
-The song was released on iTunes on December 28, 2009.
-Lil Wayne, Eminem and Travis Barker of Blink-182 performed the song together along with Drake's song "Forever" at the 52nd Grammy Awards in 2010.
+"Drop the World" is a song by American rapper Lil Wayne featuring fellow American rapper Eminem.
+It was released on December 28, 2009 as the third single released from the former's seventh studio album Rebirth (2010).

+The artists alongside Travis Barker of Blink-182 performed the song together along with Drake's song "Forever" at the 52nd Grammy Awards in 2010.
 On April 10, 2014, the single was certified quadruple platinum by the RIAA.
 Rapper Game and Kanary Diamonds made a remix of the song that appears on Game's mixtape The Red Room.
 Rapper Royce da 5'9" made a remix of the song entitled "Pick Ma Balls Up".

 Music video

 The video for "Drop the World" was directed by Chris Robinson.
-It was shot on January 31, 2010, the same day as the 52nd Grammy Awards, where Eminem and Lil Wayne performed together.
-The video shows people "moshing", rioting, skateboarding and running through the streets of New York.
+It was shot on January 31, 2010, the same day as the 52nd Annual Grammy Awards, where Eminem and Lil Wayne performed together.
+The video showcases moshing, rioting, and Wayne skateboarding through a busy street in New York City.
 It was premiered on March 5, 2010, on MTV Hits.
 The main concept of the video centers around Lil Wayne and Eminem being in the midst of a massive riot.
-Birdman and Lloyd Banks make cameo appearances.
+Cash Money Records label boss Birdman and rapper Lloyd Banks both make cameo appearances.